An essay about my visit to Auschwitz-Birkenau is on The Rumpus today.

 And just to totally kill my holiday buzz, we’re heading to Disney Land this afternoon.
 May the force be with me.

 Jillian Lauren is the author of the New York Times bestselling memoir, Some Girls: My Life in a Harem and the novel, Pretty, both published by Plume/Penguin.
 Some Girls has been translated into seventeen different languages.
 Her next memoir, Everything You Ever Wanted, is coming out from Plume in 2014.

 Jillian has an MFA in Creative Writing from Antioch University.
 Her writing has appeared in The Paris Review, The New York Times, Vanity Fair, Los Angeles Magazine and Salon.com among others and has been anthologized widely, including in The Moth Anthology, True Tales of Lust and Love and Best of Babble Blogs.

 She has performed at spoken word and storytelling events across the country, including being a regular on The Moth mainstage, and has been interviewed on such television programs as The View, Good Morning America and Howard Stern.

 She is a popular and sometimes controversial blogger at MSNBC, The Huffington Post and Jillianlauren.com, which was named a Top 100 Mom Blog of 2012 by Babble Magazine.

 Jillian is married to Weezer bass player Scott Shriner.
-They live in Los Angeles with their son.
+They live in Los Angeles with their two sons.